-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 332 Bocanegra Amended May 30, 2017 Assembly Floor Existing Law: Existing law authorizes the legislative body of a local agency to temporarily close to through traffic a highway under its jurisdiction in order to curb serious and continual criminal activity along that highway, subject to certain requirements, including the condition that the highway recommended for closure not be designated as a through highway or arterial street. sent to Senate Committee on Proposed Law: This bill would authorize the legislative body of a local agency additionally temporarily close to through traffic a highway under its jurisdiction in order to curb illegal dumping.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 332 Bocanegra egra Chaptered June 28, 2017 Existing Law: Existing law authorizes the legislative body of a local agency to temporarily close to through traffic a highway under its jurisdiction in order to curb serious and continual criminal activity along that highway, subject to certain requirements, including the condition that the highway recommended for closure not be designated as a through highway or arterial street.
+Letter of support sent to Senate Committee on Transportation and Housing on, Proposed Law: This bill would authorize the legislative body of a local agency additionally temporarily close to through traffic a highway under its jurisdiction in order to curb illegal dumping.
 The bill would also allow a temporary closure of a highway that has been designated as a through highway or arterial street if the closure can be accomplished without a significant impact on the flow of traffic.
-Way 20, 2011.
-AB 378 Garcia, Holden, and Garcia Amended May 30, 2017 Assembly Floor, 2-year bill Existing Law: AB 32 and SB 32, require CARB to approve a statewide GHG emissions limit equivalent to the statewide greenhouse gas emissions level in 1990 to be achieved by 2020 and to ensure that statewide greenhouse gas emissions are reduced to at least 40% below the 1990 level by 2030.
+May 23, 2017.
+AB 378 Garcia, Holden, and Garcia Amended May 30, 2017 Assembly Existing Law: AB 32 and SB 32, require CARB to approve a statewide GHG emissions limit equivalent to the statewide greenhouse gas emissions level in 1990 to be achieved by 2020 and to ensure that statewide greenhouse gas emissions are reduced to at least 40% below the 1990 level by 2030.
 AB 32 requires CARB to adopt rules and regulations in an open public process to achieve maximum technologically feasible and cost-effective GHG emissions reductions subject to specified criteria.
+Letter of opposition unless amended sent to the author on, June 26, 2017.
 Proposed Law: The bill would require CARB to consider and account for social costs of emissions when adopting regulations to meet emissions limits established per AB 32 and SB 32.
 The bill would also authorize CARB to adopt or amend regulations that establish a market-based compliance mechanism, applicable from January 1, 2021, to December 31, 2030, to complement direct emissions reduction measures in ensuring that statewide GHG emissions are reduced to at least 40% below the 1990 level by 2030.
 The bill would prohibit CARB from allocating allowances to industrial facilities that do not meet the air pollutant emissions standards for criteria air pollutants and toxic air contaminants.
-AB 444 Ting and Gray Amended April 18, 2017 Existing Law: The Medical Waste Management Act generally regulates the management and disposal of medical waste. opposition unless Senate Committee on Environmental Quality Proposed Law: This bill would authorize EPA to develop a statewide program for the collection, transportation, and disposal of home-generated medical waste. amended sent to Assembly Committee on Appropriations on, May 23, 2017.